dakujem/two-floats/readme.md

 I have not found a reliable tested library I could simply plug-in to my solutions.\
 I found several algorithms that use string comparisons, but for that, [BCMath](https://www.php.net/manual/en/book.bc.php) is a better bet, surely.\
+I also found several epsilon-based algos that would not handle edge-cases well.\
 Finally, I decided to implement [the algorithm from "The Floating-Point Guide"](https://floating-point-gui.de/errors/comparison/) for PHP.

-Still, using this comparison means you do not wish to or can not use [BCMath](https://www.php.net/manual/en/book.bc.php), which should still be a more robust solution.
+Still, using this comparison means you wish not to or are not able to use [BCMath](https://www.php.net/manual/en/book.bc.php), which should still be a more robust solution as well as your first option.

  ## Acknowledgements

- This package implements algorithm published at
- [The Floating-Point Guide](https://floating-point-gui.de/errors/comparison/).
+ This package implements the algorithm published at [The Floating-Point Guide](https://floating-point-gui.de/errors/comparison/).